ustctug/texrocks/docs/principle.md

 lx install your-needed-luatex-package1 you-loved-luatex-package2
 ```

-It is advised that install TeX tools globally and TeX packages on virtual
-environment, and add `lux.lock` to VCS to keep reproducible of your TeX
+It is advised that add `lux.lock` to VCS to keep reproducible of your TeX
 documents.

 ## Related Projects